 Other reinsurance receivables and liabilities primarily include reinsurance settlements not yet paid, but which generally settle quarterly.
-At December 31, 2023, other reinsurance receivables include reinsurance settlements due of \$5,802 and other reinsurance liabilities includes includes reinsurance settlements payables of \$4,587.
-As of December 31, 2023 other reinsurance liabilities also included \$19,613 of allowance for credit losses on inuring reinsurance.
+At December 31, 2024 and 2023, other reinsurance receivables include reinsurance settlements due of \$23,153 and \$5,802 and other reinsurance liabilities includes reinsurance settlements payables of \$4,924 and \$4,587, respectively.
+As of December 31, 2024 and

-NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEAR END DECEMBER 31, 2023
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS AS OF AND FOR THE YEARS ENDED DECEMBER 31, 2024 AND 2023 (Amounts in thousands of US dollars, except share amounts)